Oil and Gas

 Designed to handle mainland and international traffic, Lerwick’s modern ferry terminal at Holmsgarth provides excellent facilities for passengers.

-As a gateway for around 30,000 passengers from cruise ships annually, Lerwick Harbour makes a major contribution to Shetland's important tourism industry.
+As a gateway for over 60,000 passengers from cruise ships annually, Lerwick Harbour makes a major contribution to Shetland's important tourism industry.

-More than 500 yachts a year call at Lerwick, with many of the crews from the UK, Scandinavia, the Continent and further a-field exploring Shetland's 900 miles of coastline.
+Around 500 yachts a year call at Lerwick, with many of the crews from the UK, Scandinavia, the Continent and further a-field exploring Shetland's 1,700 miles of spectacular coastline.

 Lerwick Port Authority is a major landowner in Lerwick with an extensive property portfolio including valuable industrial land.